Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 Fabrics, especially cottons, never look quite so “fresh” after prewashing.

 The sizing* and surface finish wash off, so the fabric doesn’t look as smooth.
-In most cases, you’ll never wash the doll in a machine anyway.
-Why worry about shrinkage?
+In most cases, you’ll never wash the doll in a machine anyway, so why worry about shrinkage?

 Also, not preshrinking fabric saves you considerable time since you won’t be ironing it.

-You can rush home with your new fabrics, and head straight to the cutting table.
-That’s ideal if you have amazingly creative visions in your head, and you can’t wait to turn them into a doll or two or three!
+You can rush home with your new fabrics and head straight to the cutting table.
+That’s ideal if you have amazingly creative visions in your head and can’t wait to turn them into a doll or two or three!

 Dolls seem to turn out best when the full energy of your brilliant concept is right there, fresh in your mind.